 Cushing’s disease is a disease affecting your dog’s adrenal gland causing them to produce excess cortisol.

 This overproduction of too much cortisol causes you’re your Goldendoodle to want to pant more.
 If you think that your dog may have Cushing’s disease, there is a quick blood test that your veterinarian can run to see if they do have Cushing’s disease.

 If they do have Cushing’s disease, this can easily be treated with medication that you would give your dog every day.
 Once they are on the appropriate medication, you can easily fix the weight gain and panting with diet and exercise.

-If your dog is hurting and in pain, they will pant more.
+If your Goldendoodle is always panting, they could be hurting and in pain.
 Sometimes this is the first sign that you will see showing that they are painful.
-Other signs of pain in your Goldendoodle are limping, restlessness, and decreased appetite.
+Other behaviors and signs of pain in your Goldendoodle are limping, restlessness, and decreased appetite.
 Some Goldendoodles will even hide their pain and will act normal.

 If your Goldendoodle is panting, it is best to have your vet check your dog for any respiratory problems.
 Your vet will want to take x-rays to see what is going on in the lungs.
 This helps them assess the heart and lungs and helps you figure out why your Goldendoodle is panting.

 How to help my Goldendoodle that is Panting Excessively

 Once you have figured out what is causing your Goldendoodle to pant, you can easily help get them to stop panting.
 These are some things that you can do to help decrease your Goldendoodle with panting.

 If your Goldendoodle was just outside playing on a hot summer day, bringing them inside in the air conditioning and giving them cool water will help cool them off.
 Give them cold water to drink.
 Place them in front of a fan, and even spraying them with water will help them quickly cool off.